 Scholarships can be apart of a student’s financial aid in a post-secondary setting.
 The general nature of a scholarship leads it to be very individualized.
 One student’s approach does not have the be the same as another student’s.
 The main concept is to put yourself out there!
 You will not know what you qualify or what you’re eligible for unless you research and apply.
 Below you will find resources for scholarships in various forms.
 Some that are locally based, others that are more broad and nationally based, and then there will be links for you to create profiles on site and filter your searches.

-Click the above link to find the presentation for the Financial Aid discussion during our College Essentials Night in October 2016.
-Below you can click on the icons to go straight to the FAFSA website or to the GA Student Finance Commission.
+Click the above link to find the presentation for the Financial Aid discussion during our College Essentials Info events.
+Below you can click on the icons to go straight to the FAFSA website, FSA ID website or to the GA Student Finance Commission.

 Financial aid is money that the government and other organizations give you or lend you so you can pay for college.
 To qualify for financial aid, you have to apply.
 Check out this link to on 5 helpful steps of the financial aid journey: Financial Aid Tips_Wells Fargo

 Grants – Grants are called gift aid because they do not have to be paid back.
 Grants come from federal and state governments and from colleges.
 Most grants are need based, which means they are usually given based on your or your family’s financial circumstances.

 Scholarships – Scholarships are also gift aid.
 Scholarships come from governments, colleges and private organizations.
 They may be awarded for academic or athletic ability, interest in a certain subject, or volunteer work, for example.
 Some scholarships are given based on membership in an ethnic or religious group.
 Companies may also give scholarships to children of employees.